-KLEZTORY has played in a wide variety of Montreal venues, and during the 2000-2017 they performed over 800 concerts in Canada, USA, Netherlands, Germany, Austria, Belgium, Romania, Brazil, Mexico, Switzerland, Hungary, Costa Rica and China.
+KLEZTORY has played in a wide variety of Montreal venues, and during the 2000-2020 they performed over 800 concerts in Canada, USA, Netherlands, France, Germany, Austria, Belgium, Romania, Brazil, Mexico, Norway, Switzerland, Hungary, Costa Rica, and China.
 KLEZTORY produced its first CD, entitled KLEZTORY – Musique Klezmer at the beginning of 2001.
-Just year later they recorded a second CD in collaboration with I Musici de Montreal, under the direction of Yuli Turovsky, which saw international distribution on the Chandos Records Label in the spring of 2004.
+Just a year later they recorded a second CD in collaboration with I Musici de Montreal, under the direction of Yuli Turovsky, which saw international distribution on the Chandos label in the spring of 2004.
 In March 2007 they released a third CD called Nomade.
 This album won them an Opus Prize in 2007 as the best Jazz / World Music album of the year in Québec.
 In 2012 Kleztory was selected as the only Canadian participant to compete at the 3rd International Jewish Music Festival in Amsterdam and were successful in winning prestigious the Fürth Klezmer Prize.
-In 2017 Kleztory launched new album “Nigun”, complete with a new stage show.
-KLEZTORY has appeared as the soloist with numerous orchestras including the Montreal Symphony Orchestra, Québec Symphony Orchestra, I Musici de Montreal, Les Violons du Roy, Brussels Chamber Orchestra and many others…
+In 2013 Kleztory launched the new album “Arrival”, complete with a new stage show.
+KLEZTORY has appeared as the soloist with numerous orchestras including the Montreal Symphony Orchestra, the Québec Symphony Orchestra, I Musici de Montreal, Les Violons du Roy, Brussels Chamber Orchestra and many others…

 Their emotionally-charged shows, replete with humor and energy, bring happiness to everyone present.
 Diverse cultural backgrounds, passion, experience, and dedication make KLEZTORY exciting and unique; truly one of the most dynamic traditional klezmer ensembles in Canada and the world today.

 Marc Labelle Birgit Bogner , ART.E.M